geonetwork/core-geonetwork/docs/manual/docs/install-guide/logging.md

 ## Setting the Loglevel

-GeoNetwork by default has 4 log levels: PROD, INDEX, SEARCH, DEV.
+GeoNetwork by default has 5 log levels: PROD, INDEX, SEARCH, DEV, JSON.

 -   PROD is the default option, it will only log critical errors.
 -   INDEX is similar to PROD, but with extended logging around the indexation process.
 -   Search is similar to PROD, but with extended logging around the search process.
 -   DEV is the most extended level, all debug messages will be logged.
+-   JSON outputs structured JSON logs suitable for log aggregation tools such as Elasticsearch/Kibana (ELK stack).

 You can set the log level from the Admin --> Settings page.